TheKikGen/USBMidiKliK4x4/README.md

     F0 77 77 78 0E 03 08 F7

-## Define router midi target with internals SYSEX
+## Define midi routing rules with internals SYSEX

 You can change the behaviour of the routing from USB to serial, USB to USB, serial to USB, serial to serial.
 2 routing tables are availables :